hackclub/hackclub/workshops/portfolio/README.md

 For now, I wont explain what all this code means, you can

-- google for what it means
+- Google for what it means
-- or ask someone else that might know what it means
+- Or ask someone else that might know what it means

 Let's